BuggeXX/Unifi-Server-Tools/README.md

 ```

 ## Getting different stats from the servers
-Note: this function needs (Add-USiteFile -Full) to be run before or us the -Live parameter
+this function needs (Add-USiteFile -Full) to be run before or us the -Live parameter
-Note: avoid using -Live, it will put the servers under stress
+avoid using -Live, it will put the servers under stress
 ```powershell
 #default without parameters will get a total overview from all servers
 #-Distribution will create stats for each server (like how many sites and devices are on any single server)